 Book categories: Holy Roman Empire, Carolingians, Ottonians, Salians, Hohenstaufens, Alfonso X, Luxembourg, Charles IV, Medieval, Habsburgs, Maximilian I, Charles V, Maximilian II, Thirty Years' War, Ferdinand III, Germany, France, Crusades, Europe, DVDs

 The Bee and the Eagle: Napoleonic France and the End of the Holy Roman Empire edited by Alan Forrest and Peter H. Wilson.
-Specialists present original findings on political cultures, war and military institutions, monarchy, nationalism and identity, and everyday experience.
+War and military institutions, monarchy, nationalism and identity, and everyday experience.

 An Annotated Bibliography of the Holy Roman Empire by Jonathan W. Zophy.
 An overview of more than 3,000 works.